American Express® Business Gold Card review: A highflying card for day-to-day business expenses

 - U.S. shipping costs.

-You can also redeem your points for statement credits, gift cards or at select merchant checkouts (like Amazon.com and rental cars booked through Amex Travel) though often for a lower value.
+You can also redeem your points for statement credits, gift cards or at select merchant checkouts (like Amazon.com and rental cars booked through Amex Travel), though often for a lower value.

-How much are points worth?
+How much are the rewards worth?

 Pay Over Time